Flagship Research

 Gas Crisis: Depleting Reserves and the LNG Dependency Trap

 The major producing fields (Bibiyana, Titas, Habiganj, Rashidpur, Kailashtila) are all on mature decline curves.
-Bibiyana alone accounts for nearly 40% of total output and has entered plateau production.
-Exploration in the Bay of Bengal continental shelf has yielded no commercial discoveries despite multiple licensing rounds under successive Production Sharing Contracts.
-The 2012 and 2022 offshore rounds attracted limited international interest due to a combination of unattractive fiscal terms, geological uncertainty in the deep-water Bengal Fan, and the global capital reallocation away from upstream gas exploration.
+Bibiyana alone accounts for nearly 40 percent of total output and has entered plateau production.
+Exploration in the Bay of Bengal continental shelf has yielded no commercial discoveries despite multiple Production Sharing Contract rounds.
+The 2024 offshore-block auction may produce commercial discoveries on a decade-plus horizon; it does nothing for the second-half-of-the-2020s shortfall.

 Pricing Reform Imperative

 The dual-price system, where domestic gas is sold at $2.75/MMBTU while imported LNG costs $10-14/MMBTU, creates perverse incentives.
 Industrial consumers have no price signal to conserve or switch fuels.
-Fertiliser plants receive gas at subsidised rates that make domestic production cheaper than import alternatives, but the subsidy cost is borne by the energy system rather than the agriculture budget, obscuring true fiscal exposure.
-Gradual gas price reform, moving toward a blended cost-of-supply pricing, is essential but politically fraught in an economy where gas-intensive industries employ millions.
+Fertiliser plants receive gas at subsidised rates that make domestic production appear cheaper than import alternatives, but the subsidy cost is borne by the energy system rather than the agriculture budget, obscuring true fiscal exposure.
+Gradual gas price reform moving toward blended cost-of-supply pricing is essential but politically difficult in an economy where gas-intensive industries employ millions.

 Chapter 3

 The Rooppur Nuclear Power Plant (2.4 GW), Bangladesh's largest single energy investment at approximately $12.6 billion, is intended to provide emissions-free baseload power.
 Unit 1 commissioning is expected in 2025-2026, with Unit 2 following 12-18 months later.
-The strategic logic of nuclear diversification is sound: it provides firm, dispatchable capacity that complements intermittent renewables and reduces gas dependency.
+The strategic logic is sound: firm, dispatchable capacity that complements intermittent renewables and reduces gas dependency.
+However, the project introduces long-term dependency on Russian fuel supply chains (TVEL Corporation), carries sovereign debt obligations for the $11.38 billion Russian credit line extending over two decades, and requires world-class regulatory capacity in a flood-prone, seismically active geography.

 Chapter 4